 Christian Bale has stated that he would not play Batman if Robin appeared anywhere in the trilogy.
 Christopher Nolan agreed not to include Robin as it would undermine the dark tone of his series.

-Bane’s strategy is to first study his opponent and analyze his personality.
-When he discovers Batman saving the life of a criminal, he realizes that The Bat isn’t a monster after all.
+Bane’s strategy is to first study his opponent and analyse his personality.
+When he discovers Batman saving the life of a criminal, he realises that The Bat isn’t a monster after all.

 After Bane destroys the walls of Arkham Asylum, freeing inmates like the Joker, Scarecrow, and many others, Batman is forced to hunt them each down individually.
 After a full three months, running himself into exhaustion, The Dark Knight returns to Wayne Manor, unawares that Bane is waiting for him.
 He fights and defeats Batman, the final blow, breaking his back, putting him into a paraplegic state.

 While Bane established himself as ruler of Gotham’s criminal underworld, Bruce Wayne is forced to pass the mantle of Batman onto a new hero, Jean-Paul Valley, also known as Azrael.

 Azrael is relentless and more violent than Batman ever was, even killing some of his enemies.
 When he finally encounters Bane he defeats him but allows him to live.